prathitkurup/News-Political-Bias-Detection/README.md

 ## To Run:

-To run our training-testing pipeline, run the notebook cells in order.
+To run our training-testing pipeline, run the notebook cells (in News_Bias_Detector.ipynb) in order.
 To train any one of the LSTM, TF-IDF, or BERT models, look for the relevant section and run all cells in the section in order.
 Refer to comments in the notebook for further guidance on functionality.

 ## Milestone 1: